Why Am I Not Getting Calls From Google Ads?

 Why Calls from Google Ads is Important?

-One of the main reasons why phone calls are more important is the fact that conversion rates from phone calls are typically higher than those from other forms of interaction.
+One of the main reasons phone calls are more important is that conversion rates from phone calls are typically higher than those from other forms of interaction.

-People are more likely to purchase or schedule a service when they phone your company because they are already interested.
+When they phone your company, people are more likely to purchase or schedule a service because they are already interested.

 Top 10 Reasons Your Google Ads Aren’t Generating Calls: